-Students whose overall grade point average is less than 2.0 on a 4.0 scale may only be admitted by the Director of Admissions/Registrar and the appropriate Dean or Division Director.
-Transfer students who are admitted by the Dean or Division Director and whose GPA is less than a 2.0 will be placed on academic probation.
+Students whose overall grade point average is less than 2.0 on a 4.0 scale may only be admitted by the Director of Admissions/Registrar or the appropriate Vice President.
+Transfer students who are admitted whose GPA is less than a 2.0 will be placed on academic probation.
 Failure to achieve a minimum grade point average of 2.0 at Galveston College while on academic probation will result in academic suspension.